 Læsø is naturally blessed with the finest raw materials from both the sea, the forest and the field.
-The clean water, the salty air and the lean soil, together with some very talented and dedicated growers, collectors and fishermen, offer both residents and guests all opportunities for gre
+You can try them at a local restaurant and some you can gather yourself

 First and foremost is Læsø the lobster's home run, and in the wake of fishing for this delicacy there are naturally plenty of other catches.
 All year round, you will find a great wealth of completely freshly caught fish at both the fishmongers and directly from the fishermen.

 One of the fish is chick, which is an excellent eating fish.
 It is available in a smoked version, which in season can be enjoyed from the port of Østerby.
 Several specialties such as lobster soup and homemade pizzas with virgin lobster are also produced.